How To Fix a Ground Loop

 Ground loops may occur when you are running shielded Ethernet cable in the following scenarios:

-● The shielded run is between two buildings that are on their own AC mains (meters), or have two or more different subpanels that are separately earth grounded.
+• The shielded run is between two buildings that are on their own AC mains (meters), or have two or more different sub panels that are separately earth grounded.

 Do you see the overriding pattern?
 There are multiple points of grounding that occur in each installation.
 This has the potential (pun not intended) to create a situation that has the following outcomes:

-● Equipment damage (far less likely, but possible)
+• Equipment damage (far less likely, but possible)

 How and why does this happen?

 Electricity is your friend, but it can also harm you.
 For reasons that only an electrical engineer can explain fully, having multiple points of ground can cause ground potential differences in your cable system.
 Those ground potential differences are then literally looped back as common mode voltage, and get injected across your Ethernet cable.
-It’s not voltage you want--we are not talking about PoE in this case.
+It’s not the voltage you want--we are not talking about PoE in this case.

 What is the solution?

 Never run shielded cable?
 No. That is not the solution.
-In my blog linked above, there are scenarios when you must use shielded cable.
+In the blog linked above, there are scenarios when you must use shielded cable.
 The primary one, and one that I consider inviolate, is when you are running Ethernet cable outside in open air scenarios.
 Air movement causes electrostatic discharge (ESD) build-up on your cable, especially in the dry seasons.
 This ESD needs a way to drain off, and this would be via the cable shield/drain wire and your ground.
 I learned the hard way on this one.
 The cost?
 A dead $200 Ubiquiti outdoor Wi-Fi AP.

 The solution is to be aware this situation can occur and mitigate it before you have trouble.
 Here are two infographics showing common scenarios and how to wire stuff up:

 Scenario #1.
 You are running shielded Ethernet cable between two buildings with multiple subpanels or AC mains involved.
+This is how you avoid a ground loop!

 Take note in the above scenario, Building A. The patch panel should be a shielded patch panel if one is used.
 If the shielded patch panel has an auxiliary ground wire attachment (most do) then either do NOT hook it up or hook it up to your building’s AC ground wire.
 Do not separately ground that auxiliary wire to another ground (like a ground rod).
 You will only create another ground loop.
+More information about grounding of shielded cable can be found in our blog article, “Residential Bonding and Grounding of Shielded Ethernet Cable Systems.”

 So, there you have it.
 This is how to avoid ground loops in two common scenarios.
 Of course there are more scenarios than the two I described above.
 When planning your network, judicious use of shielded Ethernet cable will serve you well.
 Be sure to use shielded where needed, and unshielded where needed.
 Both types of Ethernet cable have their place.
 Happy Networking!